carsnwd/yikyakweather/README.md

+<i>This script may be out of date due to changes with the Yik Yak web UI.
+It has not been tested since June 2016</i>

 # Yik Yak Weather

 A Ruby script using Selenium and (eventually) Forecast.io to post the weather daily on my local YikYak board.
 The post in the end will contain various emjois like :sunny: for sunny or :umbrella: for raining.